thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 except CvBridgeError as e:
 	print(e)
 ```
-Above lines basically convert the `Image` type data into an openCV image object, so that it could be displayed out on screen.
+Above lines basically convert the `Image` type data into an OpenCV image object, so that it could be displayed out on screen.

+* Checkpoint 3:
+There should be a popup window displaying the realtime image from webcam.
+Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 ## Create Turtlebot Server